tkurtbond/tkurtbond.github.io/posts/2022/06/05/the-criticisms-of-pascal-in-why-pascal-is-not-my-favorite-programming-language-applied-to-oberon.rst

    to program arguments in the Unix/C style, as the Oberon System used entirely different mechanisms.
-Those Oberon[-2] implementations I've used outside of the Oberon System all provided some access to the program arguments, usually as a procedure returns the number of program arguments and another that returns a specific argument, but none of them used the same API.
+Those Oberon[-2] implementations I've used outside of the Oberon System all provided some access to the program arguments, usually as a procedure that returns the number of program arguments and another that returns a specific argument, but none of them used the same API.

 8. The language lacks most of the tools needed for assembling large programs, most notably file inclusion.